armandvanhelsync/very-simple-contact-form/readme.txt

 == CREDITS ==
-Without the WordPress codex and help from the WordPress community I was not able to develop my theme, so: thank you!
+Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!

 I used this script for developing the Very Simple Contact Form: http://code.tutsplus.com/articles/creating-a-simple-contact-form-for-simple-needs--wp-27893